22 Children’s Books About Math

 Lady Di and her husband, Sir Cumference, decide to throw a surprise birthday party for the king who’s appeared a bit gloomy lately.
 They invite people from the entire countryside but are surprised by how many show up – it is more than can fit in their castle.
 The couple tries a few different strategies to count exactly how many people have shown up until they discover placing them in groups of ten and then combining those groups into tens helps.
 Soon they are able to erect tents for everyone and surprise the king.
 Featured math concept: Number groupings and place value

-The king needs to meet with his knights but their rectangle table is a problem – some men need to yell to be heard by the king.
+The king needs to meet with his knights but their rectangle table is a problem – some men need to yell to be heard by King Arthur.
 Sir Cumference tries many different solutions – each with it’s own unique shape and design – until his wife, Lady Di realizes that a round table will work best.
 Featured math concepts: geometry

 This book takes math concepts – such as real numbers, exponents, dimensions and the golden rectangle – and explains them through a variety of stories geared especially for kids.
 Featured math concept: Each tale features a different concept

 This book visually explains fractions to kids in language and descriptions they’ll understand and relate to – such as dividing a pizza.
 It also suggests activities to further kids’ understanding.
 Featured math concept: fractions

 by Marilyn Burns

 Mr. and Mrs. Comfort decide to invite 32 guests over for a spaghetti dinner.
 Mrs. Comfort rents eight tables that seat four people each – just enough seats for everyone.
 But as guests start arriving, they have different ideas of how the seats should be arranged.
 Mrs. Comfort protests – pointing out that there won’t be enough seats for everyone but the guests and Mr. Comfort don’t listen.
 In the end, Mrs. Comfort is proven correct.
 Featured math concept: counting and geometry